How to Prevent Fish Diseases in Aquaponics

 6. Avoid sudden changes in pH, ammonia, DO, and temperature in the water.

-7. Ensure adequate aeration to keep DO levels hush at all times.
+7. Ensure adequate aeration to keep DO levels high at all times.

 8. Ensure that the fish tank is shaded from the direct sunlight.